Guidelines for course guides, course delivery, assessment, and penalties

 - Require that all written assessment tasks not submitted through Turnitin must be accompanied by an Assignment Cover Sheet.

 - Require that all assignments are submitted electronically through Turnitin.
-(Hard copies of the originality report may also be required).

 Each assessment task should: Guidelines for Part B course guides